Mimy Succar

-Miriam Tayrako Sakaguchi (born 21 September 1959), known by her stage name Mimy Succar, is a Peruvian-American singer and musician.
+Miriam Tayrako Sakaguchi (born 21 September 1959), known by her stage name Mimy Succar, is a Peruvian naturalized American singer and musician.
 She won the 2025 Grammy Awards in the category of Best Tropical Latin Album, with "Alma, corazón y salsa (Live at Gran Teatro Nacional)", an album recorded live with her son Tony Succar at the Gran Teatro Nacional del Perú, including collaboration with 35 guest musicians and artists.

 Early life

 Miriam Tayrako Sakaguchi was born on 21 September 1959 in the district of Pueblo Libre, Lima Province.
 Coming from a family of Japanese roots, she lived her early years in the Peruvian-Japanese neighborhood of the district of Lurigancho-Chosica, where she would begin to choose her talent for music.

 When she came of age, Succar participated in the local beauty pageant Miss Nikkei Peru, obtaining first place in the competition and became the winner of the 1978 edition.
 Thanks to her victory, she directly entered the international Miss Nikkei contest in Brazil, where she obtained the title of Miss Congeniality and the award for "Best Traditional Costume."
 Years later, she would meet the Peruvian pianist and sailor of Lebanese descent Antonio Succar, who would later become her sentimental partner and finally, her current husband.

 After getting married, Succar moved with her entire family to Miami in 1989 to start a business new life in the American city.
 In the first days, Succar was left in charge of her children while her husband worked in a restaurant as a pianist.